Albert-Ma/albert-ma.github.io/_pages/about.md

 I am now a Senior R&D Engineer at Baidu Search.
 Before that, I received the Ph.D. degree in Computer Science at [Institute of Computing Technology](http://www.ict.ac.cn/), [Chinese Academy of Sciences](https://www.ucas.ac.cn/), advised by Prof. [Jiafeng Guo](http://www.bigdatalab.ac.cn/~gjf/) in 2023.
 And I received the B.E. degree from Shandong university in 2017.
-I have broad research interests in information retrieval and natural language processing, especially on the Large Language Models for Search.
+I have broad research interests in information retrieval and natural language processing, especially in the pre-trained models (including Large Language Models) for Search.

 <!-- My research is focused on the core problem in information retrieval (IR), i.e., **Ranking**.